North Wales: Definition

-The boundaries and status of North Wales are undefined (compared to regions of England), definitions, and the boundary of North Wales with South or Mid Wales differs between organisations.
+There is no generally agreed definition of the boundaries and status of North Wales are undefined, and the boundary of North Wales with South or Mid Wales differs between organisations.
 It is strongly used culturally for comparison to the more urban South Wales.
-The most common definition for statistical and administrative purposes of North Wales contains the 6 principal areas of: Isle of Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.
-Of which have a combined estimated population in 2018 of 698,400 people.
-Under this definition, the area borders the principal areas of Ceredigion, Powys, and the rest of Wales to the south, England and its counties of Shropshire, and Cheshire to the east, and the Irish sea to the north and west.
-Other definitions, especially historical, commonly include Montgomeryshire, one of the historic counties of Wales, to be part of North Wales, although as part of Powys its more commonly considered Mid Wales today.
+The most common definition for statistical and administrative purposes of North Wales consists of the six principal areas of: Isle of Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.
+These have a combined estimated population in 2018 of 698,400 people.
+Under this definition, the area borders the principal areas of Ceredigion, Powys, and the rest of Wales to the south, England and its counties of Shropshire, and Cheshire to the east, and the Irish Sea to the north and west.
+Other definitions, especially historical, commonly include Montgomeryshire, one of the historic counties of Wales, to be part of North Wales, although as part of Powys it is more commonly considered Mid Wales today.
 The definitions of North and Mid Wales constantly overlap, with Meirionnydd (southern part of the modern principal area of Gwynedd) sometimes considered Mid Wales.

 Capitalisation

 North Wales may also be spelled as 'north Wales' with a lower case 'n' for north, coined as the "to cap or not to cap" debate.
 It is argued that using a lower case 'n' is to be only used to signify "north" as merely a geographic identifier, and a capital 'N' to distinctly separate the region for cultural, organisational, or statistical purposes from the rest of Wales.
-Such usage may follow ideological lines, with North Wales used to confer the region as a distinctly separate entity from the rest of Wales, whilst north Wales as merely the northern bit of Wales.
-Organisations, where the region is administered the same as with the rest of Wales, may prefer to use a lower case for north.
-Whilst organisations only operating in the region or separate from any others in the rest of Wales may use a capitalised N. Local newspapers, such as the Daily Post describe themselves to be a "capper" capitalising the 'N', whereas other organisations such as BBC News may use a lower case.
+Such usage may follow ideological lines, with North Wales used to promote the region as a distinct entity separate from the rest of Wales, whilst north Wales is merely the northern bit of Wales.
+Organisations which administer the region together with the rest of Wales, may prefer to use a lower case for "north"; whilst organisations only operating in the region either alone or separately from the rest of Wales may use a capitalised N. Local newspapers, such as the Daily Post describe themselves as a "capper", capitalising the 'N', whereas other organisations such as BBC News may use a lower case.
 The Welsh Government's style guide uses lowercase, whereas Visit Wales uses capitalised.
-David Williams, chairman of the North Wales Business Club, announced his support for capping the term "North", stating that North Wales should be a "very recognisable region in our own right".
+David Williams, chairman of the North Wales Business Club, announced his support for capping the term "North", saying that North Wales should be a "very recognisable region in our own right".

 Principal areas

-For local administration, the region is made up of the following 6 principal areas, consisting of counties, and county boroughs, they are: the Isle of Anglesey, Conwy County Borough, Denbighshire, Flintshire, Gwynedd, and Wrexham County Borough.
+For local administration purposes, the region is most commonly made up of the following six principal areas: the Isle of Anglesey, Conwy County Borough, Denbighshire, Flintshire, Gwynedd, and Wrexham County Borough.